AAnthon1985/STM32F411_BlackPill_Series/05_ADC/README.md

-# 04 HD44780
+# 05 ADC
-Basic setup of how to use the I2C peripheral with the HD44780 LCD as a slave
+Basic setup of how to use a single conversion ADC reading on PA1, and then send the data to the UART terminal